PiresMA/Ising_like_models_interdisciplinary_applications/README.md

 * Li, Xumeng, et al. "Identifying differentially expressed genes in cancer patients using a non‐parameter Ising model."
 Proteomics 11.19 (2011): 3845-3852.
 * Lobanov, Michail Yu, and Oxana V. Galzitskaya.
 "The Ising model for prediction of disordered residues from protein sequence alone."
 Physical biology 8.3 (2011): 035004.
 * Schlicht, Robert, and Yoh Iwasa.
 "Forest gap dynamics and the Ising model."
 Journal of theoretical biology 230.1 (2004): 65-75.
+* Kizaki, Shinya, and Makoto Katori.
+"Analysis of canopy-gap structures of forests by Ising-Gibbs states-equilibrium and scaling property of real forests."
+Journal of the Physical Society of Japan 68.8 (1999): 2553-2560.
+* Katori, Makoto, et al. "Forest dynamics with canopy gap expansion and stochastic Ising model."
+Fractals 6.01 (1998): 81-86.
+* Noble, Andrew E., Jonathan Machta, and Alan Hastings.
+"Emergent long-range synchronization of oscillating ecological populations without external forcing described by Ising universality."
+Nature communications 6 (2015).

 Neuroscience:
 * Schaub, Michael T., and Simon R. Schultz.
 "The Ising decoder: reading out the activity of large neural ensembles."
 Journal of computational neuroscience 32.1 (2012): 101-118.